ron-codelou-spring2021/docs2txt/readme.md

     run docs2Txt.exe from the dist folder

+If you run it through python, enter the file to process, it requires the full path.
+If you use test.pdf, the unique words will be written to an text file replacing the extension with _words.txt as the file name on the same folder, ie test_words.txt .

+If you run the .exe on windows open windows command window

+cd to the \CodeLouisville_2021\docs2txt\dist\docs2txt folder

+enter

+docs2txt.exe followed by the file to process with the full path, the output will be in the source folder.

 # Class requirements met
 1) At least 3 functions called -> docs2Txt has 4 functions